09 February 2020

 French stage actress Geneviève Kervine (1931-1989) appeared in some 30 films during the 1950s and 1960s.
-Although she was good-looking and chosen as the most promising actress of France in 1955, her films generally proved to be not very memorable.
+Although she was good-looking and chosen as the most promising actress in France in 1955, her films generally proved to be not very memorable.

 French postcard by Editions du Globe (E.D.U.G.), Paris, no. 582.
 Photo: Studio Harcourt, Paris.